Hide table of contents

 Another issue we might face if we don’t do this thinking in advance is the risks that come with taking specific actions.
 We do not want to be in a specific scenario, and we are just winging it and figuring out which actions to take at the moment.
 This might lead to situations where alignment people completely lose the trust of different stakeholders.

 Which leads to the FTX situation (ok, bear with me).
 Foresight is not only about identifying opportunities, but it is also about identifying risks.
 There’s been a lot of discussion about funding this past month and if we should have put some much faith into a large funding source.
 What can we do to prevent this from happening again?
 Well, I think we would have been much more likely to expect the FTX scenario had we done the work to identify such risks.
-Not only that but also knowing how to act in such a scenario so that we minimize the negative impact.
+Not only that, but we also need to know how to act in such a scenario so that we minimize the negative impact.

 I think it’s worth mentioning that Rethink Priorities did do work like this and identified FTX as a big risk.
 I applaud them for this, but let’s also make sure we take it even further than they did going forward.